 Head coach Jason Garrett listed Woods among a group of players who wouldn't be rushed back into action as they recover from various medical issues.
 The defensive tackle underwent shoulder surgery in January, and he's expected to fill a depth role on the Cowboys' defensive line in 2019 after playing 15 games last year, recording 34 tackles and 1.5 sacks.

 Woods had surgery to repair a torn labrum Thursday, Ian Rapoport of NFL Network reports.

-Woods tore his labrum in last week's divisional-round playoff loss to the Rams, but played through the injury to finish the game.
-The injury isn't thought to impact his 2019 availability, but it may limit him in a few offseason activities.
+Woods tore his labrum in last week's divisional-round playoff loss to the Rams, but played through it and finished the game.
+The injury isn't thought to impact his 2019 availability but may limit him in a few offseason activities.

 After being inactive for Week 11, it appears Woods has cleared the league's concussion protocol, though he may still have to be cleared by an independent neurologist.
 Per the report, head coach Jason Garrett hopes Woods can practice this week leading up to Thursday's contest with the Redskins.

 Woods (concussion) is inactive for Sunday's game against Atlanta, David Helman of the Cowboys' official site reports.